vscode-neovim/vscode-neovim/README.md

 highlight QuickScopeSecondary guifg='#5fffff' gui=underline ctermfg=81 cterm=underline
 ```

 to your init.vim.
-The underline color can be changed by the `guisp` tag.
+The underline color can be changed by the `guifp` tag.

 ## 📑 How it works